MichaelMKKelly/LocalDeck-Light-Switch-Mount/README.md

 ![13](fully-built-localdeck-in-place.png)

 Now was time to work on the software side of things.
-This is mostly a hardware write up and the software is very specific but I will note that I did customise the firmware a bit and I use Two automations to control everything.
-One Handles button presses and the other updates the LEDS as required.
-For feedback/device status/battery indicator/etc...
+This is mostly a hardware write up and the software is very specific but I will note that I did customise the firmware a bit and I use two automations to control everything.
+One Handles button presses and the other updates the LEDS as required for feedback/device status/battery indicator/etc...

 ![14](fully-built-localdeck-in-place-with-leds.png)